Automatic Conversation Distribution

 - This option is supported for live chat only.

-The * indicator is for a new conversation in auto accept mode that has not yet been interacted with.
+The * indicator is for a new conversation in an auto-accept mode that has not yet been interacted with.
 This indicator cannot be turned on or off.
-It will happen automatically when the agent is in auto accept mode.
-This applies to both messaging and chat conversations.
+It will happen automatically when the agent is in auto-accept mode.
+This applies to both messaging and chats conversations.

 - Click the Night Vision button at the top of the screen.